kmsqgps/sqgps/README.md

 to run it.

 Within the script, we have the hostname as "localhost" however if you wish to use another option, please edit that within the file.

+## Navixy SubPaaS Clone Tool
+The JavaScript code here is a simple tool created to assist with cloning devices across Admin Panels.
+This is based on the Panel hierarchy allowing for cloning between resellers and others, as long as they're underneath the same master panel.
+You will first need to provide your Admin Panel hash (https://developers.navixy.com/docs/navixy-api/panel-api/resources/account#auth) and follow the on-screen prompts.
+The destination user_id is a manual input.
+This will not allow for devices to be cloned multiple times to the same user.